mahmoudmohamedramadan/Backend-Roadmap/README.md

 Finally, after you’ve finished `PHP` & `MySQL` you'll need to know how to create APIs to be usable via `Android TEAM` 👇

 <a href="https://youtube.com/playlist?list=PLillGF-RfqbZ3_Xr8do7Q2R752xYrDRAo">API</a>

+> You can find more about PHP in <a href="https://github.com/mahmoudmohamedramadan/Awesome-PHP">Awesome PHP</a>

 ### Github: Elzero
 Here you will learn how to deal with `Github` 👇